-In 2022, businesses will be tackling the shift to this new way of working as it is a crucial enabler of how productive, engaged, and innovative teams prefer to work.
+In 2023, businesses continue to shift and explore these new ways of working to understand whether they can truly be a crucial enabler of how productive, engaged, and innovative teams prefer to work.

 Instead of collaborating in real-time – such as strolling to the next desk to ask a question – remote work has driven businesses to become more reliant on collaborative technologies as their primary mode of communication.